Congenital antithrombin III deficiency

 Deficiency - antithrombin III - congenital; Antithrombin III deficiency - congenital

-Antithrombin III is a protein in the blood that naturally blocks abnormal blood clots from forming.
-It helps the body keep a healthy between bleeding and clotting.
+Antithrombin III is a protein in the blood that blocks abnormal blood clots from forming.
+It helps the body keep a healthy balance between bleeding and clotting.
 Congenital antithrombin III deficiency is an inherited disease.
 It occurs when a person receives one abnormal copy of the antithrombin III gene from a parent with the disease.

 People with this condition will often have a blood clot at a young age.
 They are also likely to have family members who have had a blood clotting problem.
-Blood clots may occur in people who do not have the common risk factors for clotting.

 Exams and Tests